maxtauro/Convertor-Bot/README.md

 • The bot parses the comments and determines what type of measurement the comment contains and replies with converted values for that comment

-• Handles querying and resp
+• Handles querying and responding on reddit using PRAW API, and uses Exchange-Rate API to determine current exchange rates